Map Of South West States

 Understanding the Southwest's Geographical Layout

-Furthermore, the Mojave and Sonoran Deserts, two of North America's most extensive deserts, stretch across significant portions of the Southwest.
-These deserts, characterized by extreme temperatures and sparse vegetation, are home to unique flora and fauna adapted to harsh conditions.
+Adding to this, the Mojave and Sonoran Deserts, two of North America's most extensive deserts, stretch across significant portions of the Southwest.
+But these deserts, characterized by extreme temperatures and sparse vegetation, are home to unique flora and fauna adapted to harsh conditions.
 Finally, the Rocky Mountains extend into the northern parts of New Mexico and Colorado, adding a dramatic mountainous backdrop to the region's already stunning panorama.

 Key Geographical Features: